Actipro/WPF-Controls/Documentation/topics/docking/prism.md

 After defining the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite) as a region, one or more views can be added to it.
 By default, these views will become document windows.
 In order to create tool windows, see the "Working with View-Models" section below.

 The [Show a View in a Region Using View Discovery UI Composition (external)](http://msdn.microsoft.com/en-us/library/ff921103(v=PandP.20).aspx) and [Show a View in a Region Using View Injection UI Composition (external)](http://msdn.microsoft.com/en-us/library/ff921076(v=PandP.20).aspx) MSDN articles describe how to add a view to a region.
-When using view discovery, the view object's type (whether it be a view-model or a WPF visual) is mapped the the constant/known region name used previously.
+When using view discovery, the view object's type (whether it be a view-model or a WPF visual) is mapped the constant/known region name used previously.
 When using view injection, instances of the view are added directly to the region, which is obtained using the constant/known region name used previously.

 Views are added by one or more "modules".
 This topic will not cover creating and registering modules, but more information can be found at: